8nxcharm/EE368_Team3/README.md

    - **Current Behavior:** Attempting to change an administrator’s password resulted in an error and the change would not be applied.
    - **Resolved Issue:** This issue has been fixed.
 Administrators can now update passwords without encountering any errors, ensuring secure and uninterrupted access to the platform.

-### Known Issues

-- There are still minor inconsistencies with the display of chart legends on some older browser versions.
-We are working on resolving this and expect a fix in our next update.

 ### How to Update

 - **Update:** Open terminal and CD into mangoSource folder and run command: ant fullDeploy